diku-dk/cmis-online/docs/about.md

 <h2>For students:</h2>
 <h3>Physical students</h3>
 Registered students at the University of Copenhagen can physically participate and receive ECTS credits for this course.
-Therefore, they will need to fill out quizzes and submit their exercise hnd-ins through the University of Copenhagen system,
+Therefore, they will need to fill out quizzes and submit their exercise hand-ins through the University of Copenhagen system,
 <a href="https://absalon.ku.dk/courses/72771">Absalon</a>.

 Rooms: